 Ten minutes later, we ran back up the hill to pick up our pizzas, returning just as quickly to the pebbly beach where we sank contentedly onto the warm low rock wall bordering the beach.

 Piping hot, cheesy, perfectly prepared fresh seafood pizza devoured while listening to the gentle waves lapping shore…

-- Official site for Le Château Comtal (EN, FR, ES)
+- Official site for Le Chateau Comtal (EN, FR, ES)